kanaka/mal/README.md

 The F# implementation of mal has been tested on Linux using the Mono F# compiler (fsharpc) and the Mono runtime (version 3.12.1).
-The mono C# compiler is also necessary to compile the readline dependency.
+The mono C# compiler (mcs) is also necessary to compile the readline dependency.
 All are required to build and run the F# implementation.

 ```